MihneaGheorghiu/5Objects/README.md

 Here is how to use the program (and translation, since the interface is written in Romanian, it was an old college homework):

 1. To run the .exe (unless you compile the program yourself) you need to have the glut32.dll in the folder with the executable.
-I provided the newwest version.
+I provided the newest version.

 2.You will see a window with white background and 5 objects.